List of The Idolmaster characters: Cool idols

 An idol who worked as a waitress after being kicked out of her parents' wagashiya.
 She is a blood donor.
 In the anime, she is a member of "Project:Krone" and also makes a cameo appearance in Episode 25 with Kako and Sae.

-Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for 19 weeks and topped at #13 on November 30.
+Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for 19 weeks and topped at No. 13 on November 30.